-Click on the images below to view Capacity Numbers for Elementary and Secondary.
-Elementary Schools include grades Pre-K through 5th grade.
-Secondary Schools include grades 6th through 12th.
+Click on the images below to view 2023-24 capacity numbers for elementary and secondary schools.
+Elementary schools include grades Pre-K through 5th grade.
+Secondary schools include grades 6th through 12th.

 Thank you for visiting our website to learn more about our student transfer policy.
 We appreciate your interest in the Midwest City-Del City Public School District.
 We do our best to welcome additional students to our district whenever it is possible.